WaveAccessEgorGabov/cpp-lint-combine/README.md

 You must configure cpp-lint-combine.sh before using cpp-lint-combine.

 #### 7.1 Choose IDE in which cpp-lint-combine will run
 Set value to the script's variable `IDE_PROFILE`.
-Chooce one from list: CLion, ReSharper.
+Choose one from list: CLion, ReSharper.

 #### 7.2 Set paths
 **1.** Set path to `<lint-combine-build-dir>/Release` to the script's variable `CPP_LINT_COMBINE_PATH`.